donte5405/GODOG/README.md

 - Minify all user labels to compact form (3 – 7 bytes long) while *automatically* avoid all Godot's reserved words and API references.
 - Unify user's source tree, in other words, move all Godot related files to project root directory.
 Making it a lot more difficult to trace and understand the entire project.
 - Automatic code analysis and warn if the project is compatible with GODOG or not.
+- Provide simple script preprocessors that help stripping unnecessary code blocks that aren't required in a production build, and/or separating builds between client & server builds.
+- Provide simple ways to exclude resources between debug source and production builds and/or client-server builds.
+- Provide a way to intentionally break version compatibility if mod maintainability is a priority, forcing modders to only stay in a sandbox.
 - Provide a feature to encapsulate private fields and automatically handle local fields to make it even more difficult to construct readable code back.

 ---